Robinkhilery960/Interview-Questions/Javascript/readme.md

 ## 17. What is Hoisting ?

 Javascript hoisting refer to the process where declaration of functions, variables or classes move to the top of their scope before execution of the code..
-Remember that JavaScript only hoists declarations, not initialisation
+Remember that JavaScript only hoists declarations, not initialization

 ### Variable Hoisting: